 Sign up as a Distribution Center dock helper (Saturday)

 Individual volunteer opportunities at the Distribution Center can be found by clicking one of the buttons above.
 Should you need information on scheduling groups, please contact Darlene Sweeney, Volunteer Coordinator, firstname.lastname@example.org.

-The Homeless Ministry (open 9:00 till noon on Wednesday and Saturday at the Distribution Center 1201 E. Maryland St.) is a program to help the homeless find sustaining employment through developing resumes, conducting job searches, housing research, and accessing needed social services.
-The Holy Cross SVdP Conference is asking for donations of used bicycles to help those in need with no means of transportation.
+The Homeless Ministry (open 9:00 till 11:30am on Wednesday and Saturday at the Distribution Center 1201 E. Maryland St.) is a program to help the homeless find sustaining employment through developing resumes, conducting job searches, housing research, and accessing needed social services.
+The St. Phillip Neri SVdP Conference is asking for donations of used bicycles to help those in need with no means of transportation.
 Bicycles needing repair are also welcome.
 We also need helmets, ponchos, backpacks, bicycle locks, and reading glasses for this program.

 Beggars for the Poor Ministry